-Camping at the City of Rocks State Park in New Mexico is a fantastic way to see more, for less – find out about the facilities, how to make a booking and more.
+City of Rocks State Park, New Mexico camping is a fantastic way to see more, for less $ – find out about the facilities, how to make a booking, and things to do.

-Despite the New Mexico State Parks website stating the gates are closed 9 pm to 7 am, they were thankfully open when we arrived.
+Despite the New Mexico State Parks website stating the gates are closed 9 pm to 7 am, they were thankfully open when we arrived late at night.

 Although the US is a relatively safe country for travel, medical costs are high so if you’re an international visitor we recommend purchasing travel insurance before any trip.
 We’ve been using World Nomads through 80+ countries over the past 12 years and have been really happy with their coverage and services.

 For more details check out our Word Nomads review here.

 Things to Do in City of Rocks State Park